chadhammond01/Azure_ELK_Project/README.md

 - Metricbeat

 These beats allow the collection of the following information from each machine:
 - **Filebeat**: Filebeat detects changes to the filesystem.
-Specifically, we use it to collect Apache logs.
+Specifically, used to collect Apache logs.
-- **Metricbeat**: Metricbeat detects changes in system metrics, such as CPU usage.
-We use it to detect SSH login attempts, failed `sudo` escalations, and CPU/RAM statistics.
+- **Metricbeat**: Metricbeat detects changes in system metrics.
+Detects SSH login attempts, failed `sudo` escalations, and CPU/RAM statistics.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: